-^{}to whom correspondence should be addressed
+^{}To whom correspondence should be addressed.

-A few methods have already been developed to use these combinations of data in order to predict domain interactions (Riley et al., 2005; Deng et al., 2002; Lee et al., 2006; Li et al., 2006; Sprinzak et al., 2001).
+Sprinzak and Margalit, 2001).
 The strategy common to all these methods is to find potential domain interactions from existing protein-protein interaction datasets and then exploit that information to predict unknown protein-protein interactions.
 In other words, the idea is to infer domain-domain interactions from protein-protein interactions and then use these inferred domain interactions to predict new interactions between proteins, given their domain structure.
-For example, Sprinzak et al. (2001) developed an association method which finds correlated sequence signatures (domains) occurring together more often than by chance.
+For example, Sprinzak and Margalit (2001) developed an association method which finds correlated sequence signatures (domains) occurring together more often than by chance.
 They used a log-odds measure to quantify the frequencies of occurrence of domains in interacting proteins.
 Another method developed by Deng et al. (2002) uses the Maximum Likelihood method to estimate domain-domain interaction probabilities consistent with protein interaction data in which they occur, and also takes into account potential errors in the measurement of protein-protein interactions.
-Lee et al. (2006) estimate domain interaction probabilities in a very similar way as Deng et al. (2002), but they consider more protein interaction data from different organisms and also integrate other genomic features related to domains using a Bayesian approach.
-The Domain Pair Exclusion Analysis (DPEA) method (Riley et al., 2005) extends the Maximum Likelihood formulation used by Deng et al. (2002) and also includes protein interaction data from multiple organisms.
+Lee et al. (2006), estimate domain interaction probabilities in a very similar way as Deng et al. (2002), but they consider more protein interaction data from different organisms and also integrate other genomic features related to domains using a Bayesian approach.
+The domain pair exclusion analysis (DPEA) method (Riley et al., 2005) extends the Maximum Likelihood formulation used by Deng et al. (2002) and also includes protein interaction data from multiple organisms.

-Our aim here is to show that the problem of predicting domaindomain interactions from protein-protein interaction data can be recast in a form that lends to the application of Belief Propagation (BP), a very powerful and widely used inference method (see MacKay (2000); Pearl (1998)).
-BP belongs to the class of so-called message-passing algorithms as they share the common feature of sending messages among neighbouring nodes in the graphical model of the system, until convergence is reached (Mezard, 2007).
+Our aim here is to show that the problem of predicting domain-domain interactions from protein-protein interaction data can be recast in a form that lends to the application of belief propagation (BP), a very powerful and widely used inference method (MacKay, 2003; Pearl, 1998).
+BP belongs to the class of so-called message-passing algorithms as they share the common feature of sending messages among neighboring nodes in the graphical model of the system, until convergence is reached (Mezard, 2007).
 Convergence and exact inferences are rigorously guaranteed when the underlying graphical model is loop-free.
 In the presence of loops, convergence is not guaranteed; nonetheless it was first observed (in the context of decoding) that convergence can still hold (Gallager, 1963), and similar observations have been later made in a number of other applications.
 A rationalization of these observations was recently obtained in Yedidia et al. (2005), showing that BP solutions, even in the presence of loops, extremize the so-called Bethe free energy.
-Furthermore, Chertkov and Chernyak (2006) showed that the solutions obtained by Belief Propagation in the presence of loops contain enough information as to allow a priori the calculation of the exact result.
-Belief Propagation and message-passing algorithms have proved their relevance in a wide range of inference problems (Mezard et al, 2002; Yedidia et al., 2005).
+Furthermore, Chertkov and Chernyak (2006) showed that the solutions obtained by BP in the presence of loops contain enough information as to allow a priori the calculation of the exact result.
+BP and message-passing algorithms have proved their relevance in a wide range of inference problems (Mezard et al., 2002; Yedidia et al., 2005).
 A recent biological application is the clustering method developed by Frey and Dueck (2007).

-The paper is organized as to present first the Methods, which contain the specific formulation of the problem together with the algorithm and its derivation.
-We shall then discuss applications to protein-protein interactions for the budding yeast S. cerevisiae, followed by comparisons with existing methods and conclusions.
+The article is organized as to present first the Methods, which contain the specific formulation of the problem together with the algorithm and its derivation.
+We shall then discuss applications to protein-protein interactions for the budding yeast S.cerevisiae, followed by comparisons with existing methods and conclusions.